jaronbarends/jsbrick/README.md

 Possible `state` values for tilt sensor:
 `flat`, `up`, `down`, `left`, `right`

-### sensorvaluechange.sbrick
+### sensorvaluechange.jsbrick

 Triggered when the value of a port's sensor changes.
-The sensors aren't very accurate, so most of the time you'll want to use the `sensorchange.sbrick` event instead.
+The sensors aren't very accurate, so most of the time you'll want to use the `sensorchange.jsbrick` event instead.
 May come in usefull for the motion sensor.